skokul/Incident-Report-Automation-Workflow/README.md

 - **Objective:** Demonstrate my capability to create an efficient, reliable, and scalable workflow that addresses the needs of a modern business environment.

 ## Contents
 - **Acceptance Criteria:** Detailed conditions that define the successful implementation of the automated workflow.
-This section ensures that all critical aspects of the incident reporting process are covered, from initial report creation to action taking.
+This section ensures that all critical aspects of the incident reporting process are covered, from initial report creation to action taking.(Acceptance Criteria.pdf)
 - **Workflow Diagram:** A visual representation of the entire incident reporting process, showcasing the steps involved and how they interact within the automated system.
 - **Sequence Diagram:** An illustration of the sequence of interactions and processes that occur during the incident reporting procedure, ensuring clarity in the flow of information and actions.